astrapi69/throwable/.github/CODE_OF_CONDUCT.md

 This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.

-We invite all those who participate in throw-able to help us create safe and positive experiences for everyone.
+We invite all those who participate in throwable to help us create safe and positive experiences for everyone.

 ## 2. Open Source Citizenship